ITensor/website/docs/cppv3/book/intro.md

 to get the correct result.
 ITensor handles this transposition automatically, making user code simple and robust.
-If B were to be redefined with transposed index order, the ITensor operation `A * B` would continue to give the correct result.
+If B were to be redefined with the transposed index order, the ITensor operation `A * B` would continue to give the correct result.

 Say we didn't want to contract over the index j &mdash; we could do the following